aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_ADDS.md

    |User Name|**Student@adatum.com**|
    |Password|**Pa55w.rd1234**|

-1. Within the Remote Desktop session to **az140-cl-vm11**, click on  https://go.microsoft.com/fwlink/?linkid=2068602
+1. Within the Remote Desktop session to **az140-cl-vm11**, open edge and go to link  https://go.microsoft.com/fwlink/?linkid=2068602

 1. Select **Subscribe** and, when prompted, sign in with the **aduser1** credentials.